IP phones are the endpoints of a telephone system using VoIP technology. IP phones are often referred to as VoIP or SIP phones.

 PROS:

-- good-sized color display with easy-to-use touch keypad
+- good-sized color display with an easy-to-use touch keypad

 - Yealink voice quality thanks to the noise-proof technology

-- microphones pickup range is best for small and medium-sized rooms up to 20 participants
+- microphones pickup range is best for small and medium-sized rooms with up to 20 participants

 - good connectivity options